-Community Harvest is Capital Growth’s initiative providing community food gardens the tools, materials and advice to grow more food for your local community.
+Community Harvest is Capital Growth’s initiative in response to the sudden onset of the pandemic to provide community food gardens the tools, materials and advice to grow more food for and with their local communities.

-With thanks to London Community Response Fund, we can now launch round two, to support London gardens over Winter 2020/21.
-We are offering compost, materials, training on getting the garden ready for the growing season, 1-2-1 advice and help to connect gardens and growers with people that can benefit most from the food.
+With further funding to the London Community Response Fund, the second launch offered compost, gardening materials, training on getting the garden ready for the growing season.
+This was alongside 1-2-1 advice and help to connect gardens and growers with people that could benefit most from the food.

-The 'Community Harvesters' are part of an amazing collective of community gardens showing how much food we can contribute to our communities.
-Join us!
+The 'Community Harvesters' are now part of a collective of community gardens showing how much food we can contribute to our communities using our Harvest-ometer and how food growing spaces play a key role in community resilience.

 Please contact us if you want to find out more about the project.